 - Not being physically active.
 People who are inactive tend to have higher heart rates.
 The higher your heart rate, the harder your heart must work with each contraction and the stronger the force on your arteries.
 Lack of physical activity also increases the risk of being overweight.

 - Using tobacco.
 Not only does smoking or chewing tobacco immediately raise your blood pressure temporarily, but the chemicals in tobacco can damage the lining of your artery walls.
-This can cause your arteries to narrow, increasing your blood pressure.
-Secondhand smoke also can increase your blood pressure.
+This can cause your arteries to narrow and increase your risk of heart disease.
+Secondhand smoke also can increase your heart disease risk.

 - Too much salt (sodium) in your diet.
 Too much sodium in your diet can cause your body to retain fluid, which increases blood pressure.